 Once the cubes have been laid, the interstices must be filled with the same inert draining material, followed by the normal filling phase and mechanical vibration with plate compactor.

 Then the grout lines must be filled with small crushed rock of the same grain size (or better with a granulometry of 2/4 mm), which must be perfectly clean and dry.
-Subsequently, it is possible to apply the Mapestone Joint polyurethane resin, compliant with the requirements and registered according to the Reach Regulation (CE), which shall be poured in each grout line manually with a system consisting of a controlled pressure cylinder (maximum 3 bar) and an injector (such as the Zeme injector) with low risk of any violent leaks.
+Subsequently, it is possible to apply the Mapestone Joint polyurethane resin, compliant with the requirements and registered according to the Reach Regulation (CE), which shall be poured in each grout line manually with a system consisting of a controlled pressure cylinder (maximum 3 bar) with low risk of any violent leaks.

 The polyurethane resin used must be free of solvents and flammable substances, with a characteristic smell, and suitable for disposal or recycling according to the regulations in force on non-hazardous special waste, supported by documentation with official certificates.
 When mixed with the sealing gravel, the polyurethane resin must provide precise indications of conductivity and draining permeability according to the provisions of UNI EN 12697 – 40.
 The porphyry material must be supplied with a Declaration of Performance and CE marking, as required by regulation 305/2011, and by UNI EN 1342, with updated performance data.
 The price includes the costs for the supply and installation of the bed layer, the formation of the necessary slopes for the disposal of rainwater, the simultaneous compaction by means of an adequate mechanical plate vibrator, the possible replacement of broken or deteriorated cubes in the course of work, sealing the interstices with resin and anything else necessary to complete the work in accordance with the technical standard UNI 11714-1 for stress class P9.